Abyss-W4tcher/volatility2-profiles/README.md

 - *A profile does not work.
 Can you help me with this ?*

 If you are indeed using the correct profile from this repository, and it doesn't work with your memory dump, check online if someone already ran into the same problem.
-The opposite case, feel free to open an issue, by describing clearly what you are experiencing.
+The opposite case, feel free to open an issue, and describe clearly what you are experiencing.

 ## Volatility patches